-The inspiration for their name the Crickets was a New Orleans group called the Spiders, whose single “Witchcraft” they liked.
+The inspiration for their name was a New Orleans group called the Spiders, whose single “Witchcraft” they liked.
 Bassist Mauldin told writer Bill Dahl that they perused a list of insects.
 “Ah, Crickets!
-They chirp and all that stuff....Yeah, we’ll be the Crickets!,” he recalled them saying.
+They chirp and all that stuff...Yeah, we’ll be the Crickets!,” he recalled them saying.

-After the initial recording session with Petty in Clovis, 16-year-old Joe B. Mauldin joined the Crickets on bass (replacing Welborn, who’d been a temporary addition).
+After the initial recording session with Petty in Clovis, 16-year-old Joe B. Mauldin joined the Crickets on bass (replacing Welborn, who had been a temporary addition).
 Mauldin, who was still attending high school in Lubbock, had previously played with the Four Teens of Lubbock.
 As Holly’s backup musicians, the Crickets were always rather fluid, but the most stable lineup occurred in 1957 during the period between Mauldin’s arrival and Sullivan’s departure.
-It was the definitive foursome of Holly, Sullivan, Mauldin and Allison who were pictured on the cover of The “Chirping” Crickets, Holly’s first album.
+It was the definitive foursome of Holly, Sullivan, Mauldin and Allison who were pictured on the cover of The “Chirping” Crickets (1957), Holly’s first album.

-In August 1958, Holly married Maria Elena Santiago, having proposed to her on their first date in June.
-In October 1958, Holly began severing ties with Petty, who’d served not only as his producer but also his publisher and manager.
+In August 1958 Holly married Maria Elena Santiago, having proposed to her on their first date in June.
+In October 1958, Holly began severing ties with Petty, who had served not only as his producer but also his publisher and manager.
 He also parted ways with the Crickets, who chose to remain in Texas and stay with Petty.
 Returning to New York to live with Marie Elena in their Greenwich Village apartment, Holly planned to continue as a solo artist.

 “We were in Clovis, and Buddy told Norman he was going to New York,” Allison recalled in a 2005 Goldmine interview with Lee Zimmerman.
 “Buddy said, ‘You guys go on and play as the Crickets and I’ll perform as Buddy Holly.’
 We weren’t mad at each other whatsoever, although our feelings were hurt.”

 In the years following Holly’s death, the Crickets carried on as a band.
 The Crickets’ post-Holly recordings for the Coral label were issued in 1960 as In Style With the Crickets.
 This edition of the band included Allison, Mauldin, Curtis and vocalist Earl Sinks.
-Allison, Mauldin and Curtis also backed the Everly Brothers on tour in 1959-1960.
-From there, they moved to the Los Angeles--based Liberty Records, where a few Crickets singles – “He’s Old Enough to Know Better” (1961) and “My Little Girl” (1963) – were minor hits.
-Their early-Sixties long players included Bobby Vee Meets the Crickets (1962), Some Old, Something New, Something Borrowed, Something Else!!!
+Allison, Mauldin and Curtis also backed the Everly Brothers on tour in 1959 and 1960.
+From there, they moved to the Los Angeles-based Liberty Records, where a few Crickets singles—“He’s Old Enough to Know Better” (1961) and “My Little Girl” (1963)—were minor hits.
+Their early-Sixties long players included Bobby Vee Meets the Crickets (1962), Something Old, Something New, Something Borrowed, Something Else!!!
 (1963) and California Sun (1964).
 This Crickets lineup comprised Allison, Curtis, keyboardist Glen D. Hardin (who later played with Elvis Presley, Gram Parsons and Emmylou Harris) and bassist Jerry Naylor.

-In 1988, they released Three Piece in the U.K. on the independent Rollercoaster label.
-It was retitled T-Shirt when and given a worldwide release on the Columbia label a year later.
+In 1988 they released Three Piece in the U.K. on the independent Rollercoaster label.
+It was retitled T-Shirt when given a worldwide release on the Columbia label a year later.
 Paul McCartney, one of the most steadfast fans of Buddy Holly and the Crickets, produced the title track.
 Too Much Monday Morning came in 1997.
-In 2004, the three core Crickets – Allison, Mauldin and Curtis – recorded The Crickets and Their Buddies with a diverse array of guest artists that included Eric Clapton, Graham Nash (formerly of the Hollies and Crosby, Stills & Nash), Phil Everly, Waylon Jennings (with whom they toured in the Seventies), Bobby Vee and Nanci Griffith.
+In 2004 the three core Crickets recorded The Crickets and Their Buddies with a diverse array of guest artists that included Eric Clapton, Graham Nash (formerly of the Hollies and Crosby, Stills & Nash), Phil Everly, Waylon Jennings (with whom they toured in the Seventies), Bobby Vee and Nanci Griffith.